 Martin first joined the Kansas State staff after spending two seasons as an assistant coach at Cincinnati.
 He first served as an assistant for Bob Huggins during the 2004-05 campaign, and then for Andy Kennedy in 2005-06.
 The Bearcats advanced to the postseason in both of those seasons, including a trip to the NCAA Tournament in 2005.
 Martin's first college coaching position came as an assistant at Northeastern (2000-2004), where he helped coach eight all-conference players.

 Prior to his time on the sidelines in the college ranks, Martin spent 15 years in high school coaching in Miami, Fla., including the last seven as a head coach.
-He was part of five state championships as an assistant at Miami Senior High School (1985-93), before earning two titles as the program's head coach (1995-99).
+He was part of five state championships as an assistant at Miami Senior High School (1985-93), before earning two titles as the program's head coach (1995-98).
 Highlighting Martin's stint as the head coach of the program were consecutive 30-win seasons and consecutive Florida 6A State Championships in 1996 and 1997, with his 1997 squad earning a 36-1 overall record and ranking No. 4 in the USA Today Top 25 Poll.
 He helped develop 14 players that went on to play NCAA Division I basketball, while all 21 of his players graduated with 19 of those attending college.
 When he left in 1999, Miami Senior was one of only 12 Nike Elite High School programs.

 He also served as the head coach at North Miami Senior High School (1993-95) and one season at Booker T. Washington High School (1999-2000).

 A native of Miami, Fla., Martin earned his bachelor's degree in physical education from Florida International in 1993.
 He and his wife, Anya, have three children, Brandon, Amalia and Christian.